pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

 4. Add a "Rigidbody 2D" with `0` "Gravity Scale" and "Fixed Angles".
 5. Add a "Box Collider 2D" with a size of `(1, 1)`.

-Set the scale to `(0.75, 0.75, 1)` so it will looks good.
+Set the scale to `(0.75, 0.75, 1)` so it will look good.

 However, this time, we need to set a new parameter in the "Inspector":

 6. In the "Box Collider 2D", check the "IsTrigger" property.

-A _trigger_ collider raises en event when colliding but is not used by the physics simulation.
+A _trigger_ collider raises an event when colliding but is not used by the physics simulation.

 It means that a shot will pass through an object on touching — _there won't be any "real" interaction at all_.
 Yet, the other collider is going to have its "OnTriggerEnter2D" event raised.